Main Content

 Throughout this course you will:

-• Consider issues of race, class, and gender in children's literature.
+- Consider issues of race, class, gender, and social justice in children's literature.

-• Consider what role colonialism might play in children's literature.
+- Consider what role colonialism and ideology might play in children's literature.

 Materials